nqmn/HLD-DDOSDN_ddos_dataset/README.md

 The binary dataset are divided into two files (one for H-DDoS and another for L-DDoS), which contains 4,950,080 samples and 72 features including the label.

-Label 0 (representing DDoS traffic) contains 2,475,040 samples, all of which are TCP-based (Protocol 6) regardless of the DDoS type.
+Label 0 (representing DDoS traffic) contains 2,475,040 samples, all of which are recorded as `TCP` (Protocol `6`), regardless of the actual DDoS type (`ICMP`, `TCP`, or `UDP`).
-This is inconsistent with the intended dataset design, which should include ICMP and UDP DDoS traffic.
+This is likely due to **OpenFlow** encapsulation, where attack packets are transported over the controller channel using TCP.
 Meanwhile, label 1 (normal traffic) contains a realistic mix of protocols:
 - ICMP: 1,059,226 samples
 - TCP: 808,918 samples
 - UDP: 606,896 samples

-This discrepancy indicates a serious labeling or extraction issue in the dataset, where attack traffic does not represent protocol diversity, thereby undermining its suitability for training robust, real-world DDoS detection models.

-This contradicts the definitions stated in the associated article.

-This is a critical issue because:
-- The dataset fails to represent the full spectrum of DDoS attack types as intended
-- ICMP floods and UDP floods are common DDoS attack vectors that should be included
-- The lack of protocol diversity in attack samples undermines the dataset's usefulness for training robust DDoS detection models

-This appears to be a data quality issue where either:
-- The labeling process incorrectly classified all DDoS attacks as TCP
-- The data extraction process filtered out non-TCP DDoS attacks
-- There was an error in the dataset creation methodology

----
+As a result, the `Protocol` feature may becomes ineffective for distinguishing between classes.

-### 2. Multiclass Classification Inconsistencies
+### 2. Multiclass Classification

 Load all files for multiclass dataset: